Director, Cabinet Office, Brexit Readiness Unit & Former Chief Reform Officer, Catch 22

-Pamela has been a judge for the IoI Debating Matters competition since 2015 and helped found Debating Matters Israel and Beyond Bars, a prison debating project.
-She also founded De Beauvoir Debates, a quarterly event in North London.
-She sits on the boards of the Catch22 Multi Academy Trust of Alternative Provision Schools, the Weidenfeld Hoffman Trust, and London Village Network.
+Pamela has been a judge for the IoI Debating Matters competition since 2015 and helped found Debating Matters Israel and Beyond Bars, a prison debating project, and a local speaker series in North London, De Beauvoir Debates.
+She is a founding adviser to Code4000, and sits on the Boards of Policy Exchange, the Weidenfeld Hoffman Trust, and London Village Network.

 Reader in Early Modern European History, University of Cambridge

 Life Peer & Former Chairman of Marks and Spencer

 Director, Clore Leadership

 Chair, Advisory, Conciliation and Arbitration Service (ACAS) Council